exoplatform/exo-documentation/docs/Configuration.rst

 To do so, follow `this guide of
 Google <https://support.google.com/mail/answer/22370?hl=en>`__.

-.. note:: If you want to use SMTP gateway over SSL, and starting from openjdk 11.0.11,
-          which no longer supports TLS1, the following environment properties ``-Dmail.smtp.ssl.protocols=TLSv1.2` has to be added in eXo Platform as an environment setting.

 In case the *from* parameter is not valid, it does not fail the email sending and the main account will be displayed instead.